INDUS-Corporation/prime-test-fwk/README.md

 		> mvn clean install

 # Documentation & More Details
-Please refer wiki pages for more details about this framework.
+Please refer <a href="https://github.com/INDUS-Corporation/prime-test-fwk/wiki">wiki</a> pages for more details about this framework.

 # License
 <a href="http://www.gnu.org/licenses/lgpl-3.0.en.html" target="_blank">GNU LESSER GENERAL PUBLIC LICENSE, version 3</a>